anqurvanillapy/ice1000.github.io/_posts/2020-6-20-LayoutLexerInAlex.md

 There are many known limitations in Python's layout syntax such as its lambdas can [only be one-linear](https://stackoverflow.com/q/1233448/7083401).
-However, Taine Zhao told me that it's her one-minute task to support multiline lambdas in Python.
+However, Taine Zhao told me that it's her one-minute task to support multiline lambdas in Python, so it's not because the Python team's lack of knowledge on parsing techniques.
 There are some other reasons where she can't remember.

 Imagine the following Python code: